 What does it show?
 ALOS identifies the average number of nights your guests spend at your hotel and is calculated by dividing the total room nights by the total number of bookings.

-For example, in April the number of room nights was 200 (out of maximum 300 for a 10-room hotel), with a total of 50 bookings.
+For example, in April, the number of room nights was 200 (out of maximum of 300 for a 10-room hotel), with a total of 50 bookings.
 Then, ALOS is 4 days.

 Why use it?
-It’s better if ALOS is higher since shorter stays mean increased guest turnover resulting in larger labor costs.
+It’s better if ALOS is higher since shorter stays mean increased guest turnover, resulting in larger labor costs.
 You can influence ALOS by adjusting your revenue management strategy and offering discounts for longer bookings or increasing your one-night rate.
-A more aggressive approach can be applied during a busy season when high demand is expected such as setting a minimum length of stay restriction to minimize short-term stays.
+A more aggressive approach can be applied during a busy season when high demand is expected, such as setting a minimum length of-stay to reduce short-term bookings.

 Important to understand.
-ALOS can differ a lot depending on the focus of your hotel.
-For example, if you have a property in Las Vegas and you mostly accept guests coming for a weekend getaway or a B&B in the downtown of Chicago with a focus on business travelers, your hotel ALOS would probably be shorter than for a resort in Cancun aimed at vacation tourists.
+ALOS can vary widely depending on your hotel's focus.
+For example, if you have a property in Las Vegas and you mostly accept guests coming for a weekend getaway, or a B&B in downtown Chicago welcoming business travelers, your hotel ALOS would probably be shorter than for a resort in Cancun aimed at vacation tourists.

 In short, hotel revenue management is a combination of distribution and pricing strategies aimed at maximizing income.